heroivaan/vscode-nodejs-runner/README.md

 # VSCode Node.js Runner

-A VS Code extension to run Node.js scripts directly from the editor.
+A VS Code extension to run Node.js scripts with just one button.

 ## Features